Festivals are great but not when it rains, here are my tops tips to stay sane in the worst case scenario

 Tip- Cover chairs with a bin bag to keep dry, take off when the rain stops

 You have your luxury tent and you now have your dry awning, then you find where you are positioned is not quite right.
 The large tuft of grass in the middle of your back and the waste lorry rattling past will be keeping you awake at night.

 Do not erect your tent near a passing road or work way.
 Work at a festival goes on for most of the night with and lorries setting up as early as 5.30am.
-These vans are removing rubbish clearing out portaloos and general manitenance, avoid this at all costs.
-If you end up by a dirt road earplugs will help.
+These vans are removing rubbish clearing out portaloos and general maintenance, avoid this at all costs.

 Same goes for sleeping arrangements, good quality sleeping bags are a must.
 We woke up to find we were laying in 1 inch of water but inside our sleeping bags we were completely dry!
 So good quality washable sleeping bags such as these.
 Add some gaffer tape for leaks, camping pillows, bed rolls or even inflatable mattresses.